Saiyato/volumio-snapserver-plugin/README.md

 # volumio-snapserver-plugin
 A new version of the SnapServer functionality, totally revamped.
+Note that this is still a WIP, Airplay is not yet supported and you might break your instance.

 ## Files edited by this plugin
 /mnt/overlay/dyn/volumio/app/plugins/music_service/airplay_emulation/shairport-sync.conf.tmpl